InteragencyEcologicalProgram/zooper/README.md

 3. All potentially undersampled data are marked with a flag `Undersampled == TRUE`
-4. For the plots in the shiny app, all data with `Undersampled == TRUE` are removed.
+4. For the plots in the shiny app, all data with `Undersampled == TRUE` can be removed.
 However, data downloaded from the app do contain undersampled data.

 ## Unresolved issues